compbioclub/CRISGI/README.md

 ### 🔧 Usage

 CRISGI is designed to be user-friendly and easy to use.
 The package provides a set of functions that can be used to perform various tasks related to critical transitions in gene interactions.
-Detailed instructions on how to use CRISGI can be found in the [Usage](https://compbioclub.github.io/CRISGI/usage/) section.
+Detailed instructions on how to use CRISGI can be found in the following sections.

 ### 📖 Tutorials